akk29/akk29/README.md

 - ⚡ Fun fact: ...
 -->

 * I am a Computer Programmer.
-Intersted in Solving Complex Problems using Computer Programs. :)
+Interested in Solving Complex Problems using Computer Programs. :)